P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ### Description

 Pull the specified player to the executed player.
-It cannot be run from console.
+It cannot be run from the console.

 ### Usage